Sebrae

 Founded in 1972 with the name of Cebrae (Centro Brasileiro de Apoio à Pequena e Média Empresa), it was an entity associated with the Brazilian federal government.
 In October 1990, it was renamed Sebrae (Serviço Brasileiro de apoio às Micro e Pequenas Empresas), detaching itself from public administration and becoming an autonomous, non-profit social service.

-Sebrae's current chairman is Guilherme Afif Domingos.
-The president of its National Deliberative Council is Roberto Simões.
+Sebrae's chairman is, as of 2023, Décio Lima.
+The president of its National Deliberative Council is José Zeferino Pedrozo.